SadS4ndWiCh/camcs/README.md

 defines their aptitude and their strong point.
 Moreover, but no less importantly, it is through this ceremony that the individual is registered as an user of the system.

-Currently insignias:

-- Arcanum of Water
-- Arcanum of Earth
-- Arcanum of Fire
-- Arcanum of Air
-- Arcanum of Darkness
-- Arcanum of Light

 #### Pray

 Through prayer, the individual can receive more knowledge from the gods, which